antarctica/simple-action-pipeline/README.md

 ![simple action pipeline logo](assets/img/SAP-small.png)
 ## simple-action-pipeline (SAP)

 A simple pipeline framework for implementing scheduled sequential and parallel actions.
-Designed around a single configuration file and implementation of an uncomplicated workflow manager.
+Designed around two simple configuration files and implementation of an uncomplicated workflow manager.

 The simple action pipeline has some standard features which wrap around any application specific configuration or code.